aniketvishwakarma-11/JAVA-AWT-RGB-Color-Picker/README.md

 # RGB Color Picker Application

 ## Overview
 This is a simple RGB Color Picker application built using Java's AWT (Abstract Window Toolkit).
-The application allows users to adjust the red, green, and blue values of a color using sliders and input fields.
-The resulting color is displayed on the interface, and users can reset the color back to black (RGB: 0, 0, 0).
+The application allows users to interactively adjust the red, green, and blue values of a color using sliders.
+Each slider represents one color channel (Red, Green, and Blue), and as the user moves the sliders, the corresponding color value is updated in real-time.

+In addition to the sliders, the application also provides text boxes next to each slider, allowing users to manually enter numeric values (between 0 and 255) for the Red, Green, and Blue channels.
+This gives users the flexibility to either use the sliders for fine-tuning or directly input values for precise color selection.

+The resulting color is dynamically displayed on the interface, providing immediate feedback to the user.
+The application also includes a reset button, which allows users to reset the color to its default value (RGB: 0, 0, 0).
+This is particularly useful if the user wants to quickly clear their adjustments and start over with a black color.

+Overall, the application combines both manual and interactive ways to set an RGB color, making it user-friendly and flexible for various use cases.

 ## Features
 - **Color Display**: Shows the resulting color based on the RGB values selected by the user.